Macrometacorp/docs/docs/search-views/fulltext-search/tasks/create-search-views.md

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">

-Follow these instructions to create a new search view using the GDN console web UI.
+Follow these instructions to create a new fulltext search view using the GDN console web UI.

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
 2. Click **Data > Search Views**.